-All Directors had attended the in-house orientation and education programmes within 3 months from his/her date of appointment and the Financial Institutions Directors' Education Programme developed by BNM and Perbadanan Insurans Deposit Malaysia in collaboration with the International Centre for Leadership in Finance within one year from his/her date of appointment.
+All Directors are required to attend the in-house orientation and education programmes within 3 months from his/her date of appointment and the Financial Institutions Directors' Education Programme developed by BNM and Perbadanan Insurans Deposit Malaysia in collaboration with the International Centre for Leadership in Finance within one year from his/her date of appointment.

 In order to keep the Directors abreast with the dynamic and complex business environments as well as new statutory and regulatory requirements, a budget for Directors' trainings is provided each year by the Company.
-All Directors had attended various trainings programmes/seminars during the financial year and the Nominating Committee reviewed the list of training programmes/seminars attended by the Directors and was satisfied with the training programmes/seminars attended by the Directors.
+During the financial year, several in-house trainings had been conducted.
+All Directors had attended various training programmes/seminars during the financial year and the Nominating Committee reviewed the list of training programmes/seminars attended by the Directors and was satisfied with the training programmes/seminars attended by the Directors.